Hiking & Trekking

 The Black Church

-• Carry a map and compass with you, and know how to use them.
+• Carry a map and compass and know how to use them.

-• Stay on marked trails and follow any instructions or regulations given by park authorities.
+• Stay on marked trails and follow park authority instructions.

 • A sturdy backpack to carry your supplies